 The Israelites chose the lamb on the tenth and kept it for three days.
 The lamb would be killed at the beginning of the fourteenth with the celebration of Unleavened Bread taking place on the fifteenth.
 On the sixteenth they travel and camp on the seventeenth, a day of rest.
 Ex.
 13:20.
 “So they took their journey from Succoth and camped at Etham at the edge of the wilderness.”

 Then they traveled night and day on Sunday, Monday and Tuesday.
 Verse 21, “And the Lord went before them by day in a pillar of cloud to lead the way, and by night in a pillar of fire to give them light, so as to go by day and night.”
 As Tuesday ends they camp on the east side of the Red Sea.
 Num.
 33:7 & 8.
 “They moved from Etham and turned back to Pi Hiroth, which is east of Baal Zephon; and they camped near Migdol.
 They departed before Hahiroth and passed through the midst of the sea into the wilderness, went three days journey in the wilderness of Etham and camped at Marah.”
 They traveled Wednesday, crossing the Red Sea, and continued traveling on Thursday and Friday.
 The day they camped at Marah was the 24th.
 It has been shown that the first day of the second month was a Sabbath.
 Therefore, the first month had to have thirty days.

 The Sabbath order breaks down as follows: The Sabbaths of first month were on the 3rd, 10th, 17th and 24th.
 The Sabbaths of the second month were on the 1st, 8th, 15th, 22nd and the 29th.
-Read the article EXODUS TO THE FIRST PENTECOST, or view Video #7.
+View Video #7—EXODUS TO THE FIRSTPENTECOST: